2008 Beijing Wushu Tournament

 The 2008 Beijing Wushu Tournament (Chinese: 北京2008武术比赛; pinyin: Běijīng 2008 wǔshù bǐsài) was a wushu competition which was held from August 21 to 24, 2008 at the Olympic Sports Center Gymnasium in Beijing, China.
 The tournament was organised by the Beijing Organizing Committee for the Olympic Games (BOCOG), the International Wushu Federation (IWUF), and the Chinese Wushu Association (CWA), and was held in tandem with the 2008 Summer Olympics.

 The competition consisted of ten taolu events (5 male, 5 female), and five sanshou events (3 male, 2 female).
 The Chinese team dominated the competition with eight gold medals followed by Russia and Hong Kong which earned two gold medals each.
+Macau, Iran and the Philippines each won a single gold.